UX

 In short

-Why simplicity usually comes from sequencing, hierarchy and structure, not just stripping features away.
+Why simplicity usually comes from sequencing, hierarchy and structure rather than stripping features away.

 Why reduction often misses the point